-- Assess

-- Plan
+- Assess - Plan

-- Do
+- Do - Review.

-Review.

 The graduated approach starts at whole-school level.
 Teachers are continually assessing, planning, implementing and reviewing their approach to teaching all children.
 However, where a potential special educational need has been identified, this cyclical process becomes increasingly personalised.
+The class teacher will consider filling out a referral form for the SENCo and using materials from Barnet's Toolkit, 'The identification of Special Needs' (This is a checklist provided by the Local Authority to ensure consistency between local schools).